Sam Lewis (pilot)

-Sam Lewis (February 5, 1912 - February 18, 1992) was an American pilot who flew transport aircraft as a foreign volunteer in Israel's struggle for Independence and as chief pilot for Israel's national airline, El Al. Lewis was known for his ability to fly any airplane under any condition.
+Sam Lewis (February 5, 1912 – February 18, 1992) was an American pilot who flew transport aircraft as a foreign volunteer in Israel's war for independence and as chief pilot for Israel's national airline, El Al.

 Early life

 Sam Lewis was born Samuel Rifkin on February 5, 1912, in Manhattan in New York City, New York.
 He was the second child of Louis Rifkin, a furrier, and Anna Rifkin, an amateur Yiddish actress and poet, who immigrated to the US from Mogilev, Russia (now Belarus) in 1910.

 In 1925, when Lewis was 13, he accompanied his uncle, Rabbi Gershon Epstein, on a trip to Los Angeles, California, to consider joining the Rabbi's old congregation members who moved there from Russia where he had been their rabbi.
 Since the uncle only spoke Yiddish, Lewis joined him as his English translator.
 Lewis was supposed to return to New York by train after leaving his uncle in Los Angeles, but after seeing the wide green open spaces there, he refused to return to the cemented streets of New York.
 When his parents came to get him, they, too, fell in love with the place and decided to stay.
 The family settled in the Boyle Heights neighborhood in Los Angeles.

 Though Sam grew up helping his father in his fur shop, he had other interests.
 He was athletic and an amateur boxer, and he loved anything to do with airplanes from an early age.
 While in high school, Lewis used to go to Clover Field, now Santa Monica Airport, finding different jobs in exchange for an air ride.

 In 1935, when Lewis was 22, he had his first solo flight after only four flying lessons.
 Right after that, he joined the Jewish Flying Club (later the California Flying Club) in Los Angeles, where the members rented airplanes over the weekends and enjoyed flying.